darklab8/fl-darkbot/docs/index.md

 # How to get started

-- invite both to server [by link](https://discord.com/api/oauth2/authorize?client_id=838460303581904949&permissions=8&scope=bot)
+- invite both to server [by link](https://discord.com/api/oauth2/authorize?client_id=838460303581904949&permissions=207952&scope=bot)
 - You must be Server owner or having `bot_controller` role in order to command the bot.
-- add to some channel by writing `. connect`
+- add to some channel by writing `. connect` (if u wish to disconnect bot from channel, write `.disconnect`)
 - get help which commands are available by `. --help` or requesting help on sub commands `. base --help`
 - add base tag for tracking `. base tags add Research Station`
 - confirm it was added `. base tags list`